FrankReiser/ReiserRT_Core/README.md

 ## Example Usage
-Example hookup and usage can be found in the various tests that present in the tests folder.
+Example hookup and usage can be found in the various tests that are present in the tests folder.

 ## Building and Installation
 Roughly as follows: